Don’t try to find them all in one single hero.

 Are you a truly creative yet practical person?
 Do you like exploring alternative ways of doing things?
 Are you a logistics expert who always knows how to get things done?
 If so, inventing may be your main calling card as a leader.

 Inventing is about devising ways to bring a vision to life, either through structures or processes.
 Inventing allows abstract ideas to materialise.
 Leaders with strong inventing skills are experts at reorganising the way work is done, identifying key performance indicators and measuring progress.
 As the ones who “keep the trains running”, they are not afraid of making tough decisions when reality demands it.
 At the same time, such leaders create a culture of learning so that both innovation and execution occur.
 For example, media companies are learning how to become ever more efficient in some print outlets while transforming themselves for a digital age.

 In the figure above, building credibility appears at the centre, surrounded by arrows.
 This is because this key capability is both the condition and the result of the other four.
 It is about gaining respect from others by keeping commitments and operating with a strong sense of purpose.
 Credible leaders walk the talk; their actions match their words.

 Let us reiterate that the x360 is about self-awareness.
-The five leadership capabilities we described do not represent a checklist of things every leader should hope – let alone expect – to have.
+The leadership capabilities we described do not represent a checklist of things every leader should hope – let alone expect – to have.
 As Bruce Chizen, the former CEO of Adobe, aptly said about top leadership: “The job is simply too big for any one person.”
 However, effective leaders should know their strengths and weaknesses, so they can find people who complement them, not compliment them.

 Deborah Ancona is the Seley Distinguished Professor of Management, a Professor of Organisation Studies and the Founder of the MIT Leadership Center at the MIT Sloan School of Management.